The following is a step-by-step guide referencing the sandbox and production environments, building and testing apps, and getting your apps approved.

 - Clover Android Payments API to build a native point-of-sale (POS) application directly on a Clover device, and to process payments from your Android app on a variety of Clover device configurations.

-- Ecommerce API and iFrame to build a standalone or companion payment integration that with Ecommerce services tailored to the needs of merchants.
+- Ecommerce API and iframe to build a standalone or companion payment integration with Ecommerce services tailored to the needs of merchants.

 token on the

 |Note: An API test token is needed only for testing purposes in the sandbox environment and is not for use in the production|